vladbph/cymatix-doc/README.md

     // Wipe out the history
     X$CANCEL_ORDER: Sure, I am canceling your order
 ```
-Note, current deduction slots,if any, will be returned to user in the deduction.
+Note, current deduction slots, if any, will be returned to user in the deduction.
+This prefix should be used for self-contrained deduction, meaning it has all information needed to make confident conclusion, plus no futher deduction should rely on it.

 * ## `I$` prefix.
 Clean previous history and restart command
-`I$` prefix should be used if current deduction suggests that the previous history must not be kept any longer. ___Current deduction is saved in the history.___
+`I$` prefix should be used if current deduction suggests that the previous history must not be kept any longer. ___Current deduction is saved in the history.___ Think of this command's effect as 'Tertis' effect.

 # Idioms interpretation.
 Intent prefix `$`